How Important Are Smoke Alarms?

 Where Should You Put This Smoke Alarm?

 You should install smoke alarms in every bedroom, in the hallways leading to the bedrooms, and on each level of your home, including the basement if you have one.
 Smoke alarms should be mounted on the ceiling 4” from the wall.
-Wall mounted Smoke Detectors should be 4-12” from the ceiling.
+Wall mounted smoke alarms should be 4-12” from the ceiling.
 Do not install near draft areas (windows, vents.).
 You should also have an escape plan for your family.
 Call your local fire department if you are unsure about placement.

 Types of Smoke Alarms

 There are several types of Smoke Alarms.
 I'm just going to mention the most common two.
 The basic battery operated smoke alarm will typically cost from $10-$20 each.
 They are usually installed using a screw driver, or sometimes just an adhesive pad.
 They operate with just a 9V battery, which should be renewed annually.
 They are "tested" by pushing a button which will sound a short audible "beep".
-This does not "test" the smoke sensor, it just test the alarm.
+This does not "test" the smoke sensor, it just test the audible alarm.
 This is the "test" typically done during a home inspection.

 Hard-Wired Smoke Alarm